george-gca/george-gca.github.io/_drafts/2023-03-20-regex-or-python-string.md

 To generate the string I created a function that cycles through all the lowercase letters of the alphabet and returns a string of the desired length.
 This way we can test the performance of the search in a string of a given size.

+```python
+def get_string(length):
+  return  ''.join(c for c in islice(cycle(ascii_lowercase), length))
+```

 To generate the substrings, I simply selected a slice of the string in the desired position and size.
 To use substrings that could not be found in the string, I simply reversed the substrings.
 Since they are generated in alphabetical order, this is the best way to ensure that it will not be found.

 For all the runs I decided to let the `timeit` function decide the number of loops to run, and it ran 7 times to get the average and standard deviation.
 Basically, 10 experiments were made for each case, being 3 using regexes and the rest pure python string methods.
 The experiments were made for the following cases:

-- substring `starts_with` exists in the beginning of the string
+- substring `sub` exists in the beginning of the string
-  - using `rf'^{starts_with}'` regex
+  - using `rf'^{sub}'` regex
   - using python `startswith` string method
-  - slicing the beginning of the string with the same size as `starts_with` then using `==` operator
+  - slicing the beginning of the string with the same size as `sub` then using `==` operator
-  - slicing the beginning of the string with the same size as `starts_with` then using `startswith`
+  - slicing the beginning of the string with the same size as `sub` then using `startswith`
-- substring `has_string` exists in the middle of the string
+- substring `sub` exists in the middle of the string
-  - using `rf'{has_string}'` regex
+  - using `rf'{sub}'` regex
   - using python `in` operator
-- substring `ends_with` exists in the end of the string
+- substring `sub` exists in the end of the string
-  - using `rf'{ends_with}$'` regex
+  - using `rf'{sub}$'` regex
   - using python `endswith` string method
-  - slicing the end of the string with the same size as `ends_with` then using `==` operator
+  - slicing the end of the string with the same size as `sub` then using `==` operator
-  - slicing the end of the string with the same size as `ends_with` then using `endswith`
+  - slicing the end of the string with the same size as `sub` then using `endswith`

 All the columns in the tables that have `(-i)` in the name are the same as the ones without it, but the search is case insensitive.
-Every run that has an asterisk in it means that the slowest run took way longer than the fastest.
+Every run that has an asterisk `*` in it means that the slowest run took way longer than the fastest.
 This could mean that an intermediate result is being cached.

-```python
-def get_string(length):
-  return  ''.join(c for c in islice(cycle(ascii_lowercase), length))
-```

 ## Small string